crisweber2600/animated-guide/README.md

 credentials.
 Drive files are converted to `FileItem` objects for detection.
 The integration server returns stubbed JSON allowing tests to run offline.

+## Orchestration
+`Orchestrator` aggregates results from any number of scanners and can invoke provider-specific link services.
+This allows automated duplicate cleanup across Graph and Google drives in one run.

 ## Extending Scenarios
 Edit the `.feature` files under `DupScan.Tests/Features` to define new cases.
 WireMock servers automatically respond using the provided tables making it easy to model different drive contents.
+- New orchestration scenarios demonstrate how multiple providers work together.

 ## CLI Hints
 - Use `--out` to export CSV results via CsvHelper.
 - The `CsvExporter` service formats duplicate groups for easy reporting.
 - `--parallel` controls the worker channel degree of parallelism.
+- Use the orchestrator to combine Graph and Google scans in one command.
 - Inspect the generated CSV file to determine which groups reclaim the most space.
 - Specify provider roots to limit scanning to certain directories.